 Since 2015, the College has conducted 26 applied research projects with provincial mining sector companies that have attracted over $7,500,000 in external funding ranging from short-term NRC IRAP projects to multi-year/partner NSERC projects that have, simultaneously, created dozens of paid experiential learning opportunities for CNA students positions that have led to full-time employment for our graduates.
 Dr. Gary Thompson, our Director of Industry Innovation, held an NSERC Industrial Research Chair for Colleges in Applied Mineralogy with Vale from 2011-16.
 From 2009-19, the College conducted over $1,000,000 in customized and continuous learning for mining sector clients.
 CNA hosts 2 advanced Haul Truck simulators to support heavy equipment training for the industry: one in Happy Valley-Goose Bay (underground simulator) and one in Labrador City (above ground simulator).
 We partner annually with the Department of Natural Resources to offer the Prospectors Course at our Bay St. George campus.
 Additionally, we have developed and delivered with the Labrador Aboriginal Training Partnership the Mining Foundations Program and also collaborated with the NL Prospectors Association to offer Mineral Prospecting Career Awareness Workshops.

-By marshalling existing resources under the umbrella of the Centre for Innovative Mining Solutions (CIMS)
+By marshalling existing resources under the umbrella of the CNA Mining Innovation Network

 - Hyperspectral Scanning Unit